commonsense/conceptnet-numberbatch/README.md

 ## Downloading the term vectors

-If you got this package from Zenodo, the `*.txt.gz` files of term vectors are included.
-They are too large to include in the GitHub repository for this package, so in that case you should follow the links provided here to download them.
+The `*.txt.gz` files of term vectors are too large to include in the GitHub repository for this package.
+You should follow the links provided here to download them.

 ## Format of the term vectors